 Ah, the granddaddy of them all.
 At an impressive (not really) 1.9 Miles, this “loop” really is a loop.
 It carries the weight of being a true blue-blazed trail – the most important color for such things in Connecticut.
 AND, it has the coolest name.

 The Testone Boulder is a large glacial erratic named in memory or Connecticut mineralogist Dino Testone (1914-1991).
 Either Dino was unable to travel out of Torrington, was blind, or just wanted to be sure to have a rock named in his honor – because he called his namesake boulder, “the largest split boulder I’ve ever seen.”

 Hellooooo?!
 Bible Rock in Haddam?
 Can I get an amen?
 Actually, I’ve seen bigger ones scattered all over the place, but I don’t have a cool name like Dino Testone (a mineralogist with “stone” in his name?
 C’mon!)

 This was the trail I used as a jumping off point for all the others.
 It begins back in the parking lot and travels along a closed paved road.
 I took the right-hand turn off the road, immediately had to navigate a ponded part of the trail and then passed the junctions with the Fyler Pond and Fadoir Spring Trails.
 After that, the trail becomes very pretty and turns into a windy rocky trail through moss covered boulders.

-I enjoyed the southern tip of this trail the most in the park I think – but not for the Testone Boulder.
-Here are three views of it:
+I enjoyed the southern tip of this trail the most in the park I think – but not just for the Testone Boulder:

 After the excitement of the boulder, the trail crosses a stream, and then bursts forth out into a large grassy field with a model airplane airport and a little pond.
 Weird.
 I hadn’t read my trail description and didn’t expect that at all.
 The blazes disappear for a while here (but it’s not really possible to get lost either) as I made my way up the old asphalt road.